Method – Titration

 Conditioning of the sample with TISAB III to adjust pH to 5.5 and eliminate interference

 of polyvalent cations.
-After that, the concentration of fluoride is measured by the method Known Addition (DKA)Advantages of the method
+After that, the concentration of fluoride is measured by the method Known Addition (DKA)

 The method is so simple and easy to be performed.
 It is specific for fluoride, without interferences after addition of TISAB III.
 Method DKA allows to correct any electrode drifts.